Distributed Precoding for Cell-free Massive MIMO in O-RAN: A Multi-agent Deep Reinforcement Learning Framework: Introduction

 O-RAN also features two RAN intelligent controllers (RICs) that provide a centralized view of the network and enable the control and optimization of RAN at different timescales: the near-real-time (near-RT) RIC, which manages the network in a near-RT (10 ms to 1 sec) timescale, and the non-RT RIC, which operates at the non-RT (over 1 sec) timescale.
 The near-RT RIC collects data from the O-DUs and O-CUs via the E2 interface and leverages machine learning (ML) algorithms to select the actions.
 It hosts microservices called xApps that support optimization routines and ML workflows.
 The near-RT RIC also includes the shared data layer (SDL), which is a centralized database that enables xApps to store, retrieve, and share data through standardized application programming interfaces (APIs) \cite{Near_RT_RIC_Architecture}.
 The non-RT RIC hosts rApps that train ML models and generate policies, which are sent to the near-RT RIC via the A1 interface \cite{O_RAN_description}.
 Furthermore, dApps are introduced in \cite{melodia:dApp_full} that run on O-DUs to support RT (below 1 ms) control loops in O-RAN.

 Recent works have proposed various xApps and rApps to enable data-driven closed-loop control within O-RAN.
-In \cite{melodia:xApp-scheduler}, an xApp aims to dynamically update the priority coefficients of users in a proportional fair scheduler in order to guarantee a minimum data rate for each user.
-In \cite{eMBB-URLLC:dist1}, a deep reinforcement learning (DRL) agent deployed as an xApp in the near-RT RIC is assigned to each O-RU.
+In \cite{melodia:xApp-scheduler}, an xApp aims to dynamically update the priority coefficients of users in a proportional fair scheduler in order to guarantee the minimum data rate for each user.
+In \cite{eMBB-URLLC:dist1}, a deep reinforcement learning (DRL) agent, which is deployed as an xApp in the near-RT RIC, is assigned to each O-RU.
 The goal is to support power control and radio resource allocation.

 In recent years, cell-free massive MIMO has emerged as a promising wireless technology, where each user can be served by multiple O-RUs \cite{CF-MMIMO}.
-Compared with the conventional wireless cellular architectures, cell-free massive MIMO architecture can achieve more uniform data rates across the coverage area due to macro diversity gain offered by distributed O-RUs.
+Compared with the conventional wireless cellular architectures, cell-free massive MIMO architecture can achieve more uniform data rates across the coverage area due to the macro-diversity gain offered by distributed O-RUs.
 The integration of cell-free massive MIMO in O-RAN enables decentralized, scalable, and intelligent network management.
 In \cite{bjornson:O-RAN1}, an optimization problem is formulated to minimize the power consumption of the RAN nodes in a cell-free O-RAN by jointly optimizing the radio, optical fronthaul, and cloud processing resources.
-In \cite{MIMO:pilot1}, a multi-agent DRL algorithm is proposed in the near-RT RIC for pilot sequence assignment to the users in each near-RT loop.
+In \cite{MIMO:pilot1}, a multi-agent DRL algorithm is proposed in the near-RT RIC for pilot sequence assignment to the users.